markcheret/footnotes/readme.txt

 == Changelog ==

 = 2.4.0 =
+- Bugfix: initialize hard link address as empty to fix undefined variable bug, thanks to @a223123131
 - Bugfix: Shortcodes: Dashboard: warning about '&gt;' escapement disruption in WordPress Block Editor
 - Bugfix: Shortcodes: Dashboard: remove new option involving HTML comment tags only usable in source mode
+- Add: Customization: Enable template location stack, contributed by @misfist
-- Add: Customization: support for custom templates in active theme, thanks to @misfist
+- Bugfix: optimize template load and process according to settings, thanks to @misfist
 - Add: Shortcodes: syntax validation for balanced footnote start and end tag short codes
-- Add: Reference container: Row borders: more options for border width, style and color
-- Bugfix: Reference container: Row borders: adapt left padding to the presence of a left border
+- Bugfix: Reference container: Row borders: adapt left padding to the presence of an optional left border
+- Bugfix: Reference container: Label: set empty label to U+202F NNBSP for more robustness, thanks to @lukashuggenberg
+- Bugfix: Scroll offset: initialize to safer one third window height for more robustness, thanks to @lukashuggenberg
-- Bugfix: Reference container: add class footnote_plugin_symbol to disambiguate repurposed class footnote_plugin_link
+- Bugfix: Reference container: add class 'footnote_plugin_symbol' to disambiguate repurposed class footnote_plugin_link

 = 2.3.0 =
 - Add: optional hard links in referrers and backlinks for AMP compatibility, thanks to @psykonevro and @martinneumannat